It’s been one helluva week so I’m just going to “let go” for a moment. I figure I can do that since it’s my blog after all.

 Whether or not a person chooses to walk away from an abusive relationship is not the point here, the point is that we have the right to do so in order to preserve and protect ourselves and, in many cases, the lives of our loved ones.

-As a Christian, I can say that this is true, too.
-Romans 12:18 says, “If possible, so far as it depends on you, live in peace with all people.”
+I was raised in a religious environment, and, for many people of faith regardless of that faith, this doesn’t always seem like an option.
+In Christian circles, I’ve been judged harshly for my decisions to take care of myself.
+In Jewish circles, I’ve raised a few eyebrows as well.
+My Jewish grandmother just wanted me to forget the past.
+Sometimes the past devours the present leaving you with no future.
+This is what I bring to the table in this case: Romans 12:18 found in the New Testament of the Christian Bible says, “If possible, so far as it depends on you, live in peace with all people.”
 A brain in a triggered PTSD episode is the opposite of peace.
 As far as it depends on me, I can’t live peaceably with my mother because peace is not her goal.
 Getting her own needs met at the expense of all others is her primary goal.
-Jeremiah 6:14 says it well: “They have healed the brokenness of My people superficially, Saying, ‘Peace, peace,’ But there is no peace.”
+Jeremiah 6:14 of the Tanakh or Old Testament says it well: “They have healed the brokenness of My people superficially, Saying, ‘Peace, peace,’ But there is no peace.”
 How many of us have lived in that environment?–“Everything is fine.
 You’re fine.
 Get over it.
 There is no problem.
 You see a problem?
 Then, you are the problem.”
+Human nature does not change.

 I won’t do it.
 I won’t say there is peace when there is none.
 Choosing to stop saying ‘Peace’ when there is none may be one of the first steps out of being someone’s victim.
 It was for me where my father was concerned.
 It will be again when it comes to fortifying and maintaining my boundaries with my mother.